Instance-JS/Instance/docs/table-of-elements.md

 >*🎶 HEY!
 WAIT!
 I've got a new complaint.
 Forever in debt to your priceless advice...*

-The deprecation of `<acronym>` in favor of `<abbr>` represents a semantic conflation that this framework's documentation formally disavows.
+The deprecation of `<acronym>` in favor of `<abbr>` represents a semantic conflation that this framework's documentation explicitly disavows.
 Acronyms (multi-word 1-to-1 initialisms like SVG, HTML) and abbreviations (shortened single words like  "nav", "div") are two distinct concepts.
 Whether something is *specifically* an acronym is of architecturally significant semantic importance:
-A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... until one must formalize exactly **HOW** arbitrary-length variable names should be mapped within a case-sensitive data application and vice versa... and, more importantly, maintain internal consistency as to **WHY** those specific names were chosen above others.
+A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... until one must formalize exactly **HOW** arbitrary-length variable names should be encoded within a case-sensitive data application (and vice versa)... and, just as importantly, maintain internal consistency as to **WHY** those specific names were chosen as acronyms (and thus capitalized) above others.

+Only then does it become clear that this deceptively difficult distinction is quite important: disparate systems cannot communicate with each other's internals without intrinsically knowing the other's case conventions.
+Thus it was chosen for Instance.js to maintain separate detection mechanisms for both element acronyms and element abbreviations, to align with its own internal model (see Case Modes documentation), even though HTML itself no longer does.
 Without a formally defined system with which to differentiate between acronyms and abbreviations / shorthand, one is essentially choosing 'naming conventions' at random.

-This distinction matters enough that Instance.js (systematically arriving at the most logical conclusion), maintains separate handling for element acronyms vs element abbreviations, in its constructor naming conventions (see Case Modes documentation), even though HTML no longer does.

-Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary~ the spec itself would encode the distinction, and each framework author (as well as adopter) could reference it directly.
+Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary-- as the spec itself would encode the distinction, and each framework author (as well as adopter) could reference the spec directly.
 Instead of trudging through 'the docs' or brute-forcing it on their own.

-Good architecture is inclusive of its own documentation, but not everyone will—or should have to—write an extensive treatise to preemptively solve a problem that most would never consider; one the spec itself created.
+Good architecture is inclusive of its own documentation, but not everyone will-—or should have to—-write a mini-treatise on acronym formalization, in order to preemptively solve a problem that the spec itself allows, and that most would never consider.

-This note serves as a formal request that `<acronym>` be resurrected and brought back to the living spec.
+This note serves as a formal request that `<acronym>` be resurrected and brought back to the living spec, with clear documentation on expected standards.

 ---
 Sources: